-Idealize, Devalue, Discard: The Dizzying Cycle of NarcissismMarch 25, 2015 • By Andrea Schneider, LCSW, Narcissism Topic Expert Contributor
+Idealize, Devalue, Discard: The Dizzying Cycle of NarcissismMarch 25, 2015 • Contributed by Andrea Schneider, LCSW, Narcissism Topic Expert Contributor

 The relationship cycle typical of extreme narcissistic abuse generally follows a pattern.
 Individuals in emotionally abusive relationships experience a dizzying whirlwind that includes three stages: idealization, devaluing, and discarding.
 This cycle can repeat numerous times, spinning a merry-go-round of emotional vertigo for those caught in such relationships.

 In the beginning of a romantic relationship with a person affected by narcissism, an individual may describe the initial infatuation stage as “otherworldly.”
 The emotional high can feel like a drug cocktail as potent as cocaine, heroin, and ecstasy, all rolled into one noxious dose that lasts a few weeks, months, or in some cases a year or slightly more.
 Targets of narcissistic abuse report feeling as if they have found their soulmate and can’t believe their good fortune that this seductive courtesan has elevated them to soaring heights upon a pedestal.
 “Love bombing” is a phrase describing this stage, in which the narcissistic person may smother the target with praise, courting, intense sex, vacations, promises of a future together, and designation, essentially, as the most special person ever.